tliron/ronin/README.md

 * [Meson](http://mesonbuild.com/): "Meson is an open source build system meant to be both extremely fast, and, even more importantly, as user friendly as possible."
-* [Craftr](https://github.com/craftr-build/craftr): "Craftr is a meta build system based on Python 3 scripts which produces Ninja build manifests."
+* [Craftr](https://craftr.net/): "Craftr is a next generation build system based on Ninja and Python that features modular and cross-platform build definitions at the flexibility of a Python script and provides access to multiple levels of build automation abstraction."
 * [CMake Ninja Generator](https://cmake.org/cmake/help/v3.0/generator/Ninja.html): "Generates
   build.ninja files (experimental)."
 * [Waf](https://waf.io/): "The meta build system."